A martingale approach to noncommutative stochastic calculus: Quadratic covariation

-If $\Lambda \colon \R_+ \to \mathbb{B}_2(\cA)$ is a $\norm{\cdot}_{2,2;1}$-LCLB trace triprocess, then $\into \Lambda(t)[dM(t),dN(t)] \equiv 0$. \end{enumerate} \end{prop}
+If $\Lambda \colon \R_+ \to \mathbb{B}_2(\cA)$ is a $\norm{\cdot}_{2,2;1}$-LCLB trace triprocess, then \end{enumerate} \end{prop}

-\begin{proof} One can prove this result from Theorem \ref{thm.magicQC} and Lemma \ref{lem.T2s}, but we shall present a proof from scratch (i.e.\ with no reference to topological tensor products).
-Also, we present only the proof of item \ref{item.QCoffreeR}, since the proof of item \ref{item.QCoffreeC} is nearly identical but easier.
+\begin{proof} One can prove this result from Theorem \ref{thm.magicQC} and Lemma \ref{lem.T2s}, but we present a proof from scratch, i.e., with no reference to topological tensor products.
+Also, we present only the proof of \ref{item.QCoffreeR} since the proof of \ref{item.QCoffreeC} is similar and easier.